Qom: History

 The Mongol invasion led to the total destruction of Qom by the armies of the Mongol generals, Jebe and Sübedei, in 621/1224 and left the city in ruins for at least twenty years, when the sources (Jovayni) tell of the levying of taxes.
 Twenty years later, reconstruction and repair works, probably sponsored by some wealthy inhabitants, were being done on the mausoleums of Shia saints in the city, which contradict those sources, such as Ḥamd-Allāh Mostawfi, that describe Qom as a ruined and depopulated city throughout the Ilkhanid period.
 Besides, the fact that the Ilkhanid vizier Šams-al-Din Jovayni took refuge in the Fātimah bint Mūsā sanctuary in 683/1284, indicates that the city must have experienced at least a modest comeback.
-The city walls were probably rebuilt and, moreover, four graves of saints are known to have been constructed between 720/1301 and 1365.
-Additionally, some fine tiles are known from this period.
+The city walls were probably rebuilt and four graves of saints are known to have been constructed between 720/1301 and 1365.
+Some fine tiles are known from this period.
 Nothing is known about the irrigation systems of the town, but nearby a dam was built in the Ilkhanid period and the local administration must have functioned again, as the name of a judge shows.
 The agricultural situation is described as flourishing with a variety of cultivated plants and a good supply of water, and legends indicate the use of deposits of mineral resources.
 Information exists concerning taxes for the post-Mongolian period.
 Qom paid 40,000 dinars, but more remarkable is the fact that some of the surrounding rural districts paid as much as Qom or even more, which suggests that the whole administrative structure of districts had also changed.

 In the late 14th century, the city was plundered by Tamerlane and the inhabitants were massacred.
 Qom gained special attention and gradually developed due to its religious shrine during the Saffavid dynasty.
 By 1503, Qom became one of the important centers of theology in relation to Shia Islam and became a significant religious pilgrimage site and pivot.
 The city suffered heavy damage again during the Afghan invasions, resulting in consequent severe economic hardships.

 Qom further sustained damage during the reign of Nader Shah and the conflicts between the two households of Zandieh and Qajariyeh in order to gain power over Iran.
-Finally in 1793 Qom came under the control of Agha Muhammad Khan Qajar.
+In 1793, Qom came under the control of Agha Muhammad Khan Qajar.
 On being victorious over his enemies, the Qajar Sultan Fath Ali Shah was responsible for the repairs done on the sepulchre and Holy Shrine of Hæzræt Mæ'sume, as he had made such a vow.